HL7/davinci-ecdx/input/pagecontent/specification.md

 This sections provides specific guidance on exchanging clinical data between Payers and Providers.
-For general [Background on FHIR], [Conformance Expectations], and [Security and Privacy] considerations, refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
+For general [Background on FHIR], [Conformance Expectations], refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
+For Security and Privacy considerations refer to the [Security and Privacy] page.

 ### Exchanging Clinical Data